 Inborn Learning Styles

 Dr. Rita Dunn, Director of the Center for Study of Learning and Teaching Styles at St. John's University in New York, and Dr. Kenneth Dunn of Queens College, have spent nearly 25 years in the study of learning styles.
 They identify the most common learning styles as Auditory, Visual and Tactile.
 From their studies, the Dunns have observed that learning styles are inborn and run in families, and can be observed as early as the first year of life.
 Of the children I have evaluated in my own practice, over 80 percent demonstrates a learning style that is either identical to that of one parent or a blend of both parents' styles.
 Ten percent demonstrate the learning style of a close relative, such as a grandparent or uncle.

 Listeners, Lookers and Movers

 Listeners, Lookers and Movers are the terms I use for Auditory, Visual and Tactile learners, respectively.
 Listeners are attuned to sounds and words.
 They talk early, have large vocabularies and learn to read with ease.
-From the first year of life, Lookers are drawn to color, shape and motion.
+From the first year of life, Lookers are drawn to colour, shape and motion.
 They display excellent eye-hand coordination, and can be expected to excel at math and computers.
 As babies, Movers often crawl, stand and walk ahead of schedule.
 They are well-coordinated and confident in their bodies, but their affinity for moving poses problems for them in structured classroom settings.

 Male vs. Female Learning Styles